Fixed vs Variable Yield for Treasury: Locking a Rate Has Its Own Risk (2026)

 | Want to remove rate-compression risk | Can tolerate an unknown, floating rate |

-It is a duration + rate-view decision: match the term to a horizon you actually have, decide certainty vs flexibility, treat rate direction as a secondary input.
+It is a duration and rate-view decision: match the term to a horizon you actually have, decide between certainty and flexibility, and treat rate direction as a secondary input.
 Many treasuries blend — a fixed tranche sized to a known horizon and a variable tranche for flexibility — each bounded by policy.

 Accounting differs

-A PT is a maturity-dated instrument valued at its discounted price until maturity (not par early — see Pendle PT/YT tracking); a variable lending/savings position accrues at a floating rate.
-Each classifies, values, reconciles differently, tax jurisdiction-specific.
+A PT is a maturity-dated instrument valued at its discounted price until maturity, not par early (see Pendle PT/YT tracking); a variable lending or savings position accrues at a floating rate.
+Each classifies, values, and reconciles differently, and the tax treatment is jurisdiction-specific.
 The duration choice is also an accounting choice — confirm with an adviser.

 Practical guidance